 Where to stay in Florida

-In the Miami area, the main hotel districts are Downtown and Brickell (the city's financial district), Miami Beach (notably the Art Deco boutique hotels along Ocean Drive), Coral Gables and near the Miami airport.
-Fort Lauderdale’s hotels are clustered downtown, along the beach, and near the Fort Lauderdale airport.
-Most of West Palm Beach’s hotels are also in the general vicinity of downtown, the airport, and the beach.
+The main hotel districts in the Miami area are located in Brickell (the city's financial centre in Downtown Miami), Miami Beach, Coral Gables and near the Miami airport.
+The hotels in Fort Lauderdale are generally clustered downtown, along the beach, as well as near the Fort Lauderdale airport.
+The hotels in West Palm Beach are also located in the general vicinity of the downtown area, the beach and the airport.

 Bed and breakfast

-There are plenty of small guesthouses throughout the state, in addition to self-catering villas, found mostly in historic locales such as Key West, Saint Augustine and Apalachicola.
-See Florida Bed & Breakfast Inns (www.florida-inns.com) for more information.
+There are plenty of small guesthouses throughout the state, in addition to self-catering villas, to pick from throughout the state.
+They tend to be found in historic locales such as Key West, St. Augustine and Apalachicola.
+For more information, see Florida Bed & Breakfast Inns (www.florida-inns.com).

-Hostels: Youth and backpacker hostels are becoming increasingly popular in Florida, with new locations popping up on South Beach, the Florida Keys and in other traditionally upscale areas.
-For a full directory of Florida hostels, see the Hostels.com Florida page (www.hostels.com/florida-state/usa).
+Hostels are becoming increasingly popular in Florida, with new locations popping up on South Beach, the Florida Keys as well as in other traditionally upscale areas.
+For a full directory of the hostels in the state, see the Hostels.com Florida page (www.hostels.com/florida-state/usa).

-Many holidaymakers opt for villa holidays in Florida, which is particularly good if you're planning to travel in a large group with family or friends.
-They range in price, and include condos, homes and villas to rent, often with private pools.
+Many people opt to stay in villas in Florida, which is particularly good if you are planning to travel in a large group with family or friends.
+The villas generally range in price and can also come in the forms of condominiums and homes, often with private pools.

 With regard to LGBTQ+ travellers, there are various LGBTQ+ friendly and exclusive hotels located throughout the state.
 These hotels are primarily found Key West and Fort Lauderdale.
 Other hotels can also be found, to a lesser extent, in Miami, Tampa and Orlando. are the prime gay hot spots in the state, along with gay-friendly options in Miami, Tampa and Orlando.